pydata/xarray/doc/user-guide/data-structures.rst

     dt = xr.DataTree(name="root", dataset=ds1)  # create root node
     dt

-At this point our node is also the root node, as every tree has a root node.
+At this point we have created a single node datatree with no parent and no children.

+.. ipython:: python

+    dt.parent is None
+    dt.children

-We can add (a copy of) a second node to this tree, assigning it to the parent node dt:
+We can add a copy of a second node to this tree, assigning it to the parent node ``dt``:

 .. ipython:: python